 Here the viticulture on a larger scale justified.
-At the end of this century, the trade war between France and England escalated, as a result, tariffs on French wine were constantly increasing.
+At the end of this century, the trade war between France and England escalated, as a result, the tariffs on French wine were constantly increased.

 In England, an exclusive market for Bordeaux wines, which could afford only wealthy circles.
-From there originating wine merchants founded trading houses in Bordeaux.
+From there originating wine merchants founded trading companies in Bordeaux.
 Those were Barton & Guestier

 (1725), William Johnston (1734) and Tastet & Lawton (1740).
 Later followed German as Cruse